The category of $\pi$-finite spaces: Introduction

 \section{Introduction}

+Ever since the notion of \oo topos (which we shall call Grothendieck \oo topos in this discussion) started to be studied \cite{Simpson:topoi,Rezk:topos,TV:HAG1,Lurie:HTT}, the question of an elementary version of the notion has been around.
+Such a notion would be to \oo topoi what Lawvere's elementary 1-topoi are to Grothendieck 1-topoi.
+This question has become less academic with the discovery of the homotopical semantics of Martin-Löf's theory of dependent types and the introduction of the univalence axiom \cite{Awodey-Warren,Gambino-Garner,Voevodsky:lambda,Kapulkin-LeFanu-Lumsdaine,hottbook}.
+The interpretation of logical types as homotopy types of spaces and identity types as path spaces has brought a deep and unexpected connection between logic and homotopy theory.
+This connection has suggested a more precise content for the notion of elementary \oo topoi: they should be the \oo categories which support an interpretation of dependent type theory with identity types and a univalent universe (aka homotopy type theory).

+An axiomatization for elementary \oo topoi has been proposed in \cite{nlab:elementary} and an equivalent axiomatization has been developed in \cite{Rasekh:elementary}.
+However examples are still scarce and somehow ad hoc \cite{Rasekh:elementary,Rasekh:FilterQuotients}.
+The purpose of this paper is to describe an example of an \oo category having many of the expected features required to interpret homotopy type theory.
+Although this example does not verify all the axioms of the definition \cite{nlab:elementary,Rasekh:elementary}, it is nonetheless interesting because it is simple, concrete, and initial (or minimal) in several ways.

 In 1-topos theory, the 1-category $\Set$ of (small) sets is a Grothendieck topos and the full subcategory $\Fin\Set$ of finite sets is an elementary topos.
-When $\Set$ is generalized into the \oo category $\cS$ of spaces (\oo groupoids), the notion of finite sets has two natural generalizations: \begin{enumerate} \item {\it finite spaces} which are homotopy types of finite CW-complexes. \item {\it truncated coherent spaces} which are truncated homotopy types whose homotopy invariants are all finite (as a set or a group). \end{enumerate} Coherent spaces are often called $\pi$-finite spaces in the literature but depending on authors, the notion can demand or not the truncation of the space.
-We have preferred to call them coherent because they are the coherent objects of the category $\cS$.
+When $\Set$ is generalized into the \oo category $\cS$ of spaces (\oo groupoids), the notion of finite sets has two natural generalizations: \begin{enumerate} \item {\it cell-finite spaces}, which are homotopy types of finite CW-complexes; \item {\it $\pi$\=/finite spaces}, which are truncated homotopy types whose homotopy invariants are all finite (as a set or a group). \end{enumerate} The $\pi$\=/finite spaces are the {\it bounded coherent} objects in $\cS$ in the sense of \cite[Definition A.2.1.6 and Example A.2.1.7]{Lurie:SAG}.
+They have been considered in relation to homotopy cardinality \cite{Baez-Dolan:cardinality,Baez:cardinality,Berman:cardinality,Yanovski:cardinality}, higher semiadditivity \cite{Lurie:ambidexterity,Harpaz:ambidexterity}, and pro-finite homotopy theory and higher Stone duality \cite[Appendix E]{Lurie:SAG}.

-If $\cS$ is the \oo category of spaces, we denote by $\Fin\cS$ the full subcategory of finite spaces and by $\BCoh\cS$ that of truncated coherent spaces.
-These categories are essentially disjoint: their intersection is reduced to finite sets
+If $\cS$ is the \oo category of spaces, we denote by $\Fin\cS$ the full subcategory of cell-finite spaces and by $\pif\cS$ that of $\pi$\=/finite spaces.
+These categories are essentially disjoint since their intersection is reduced to finite sets (\cref{prop:pi=omega})